Radioactive tracer

-A radioactive tracer, radiotracer, or radioactive label is a chemical compound in which one or more atoms have been replaced by a radionuclide so by virtue of its radioactive decay it can be used to explore the mechanism of chemical reactions by tracing the path that the radioisotope follows from reactants to products.
+A radioactive tracer, radiotracer, or radioactive label is a synthetic derivative of a natural compound in which one or more atoms have been replaced by a radionuclide (a radioactive atom).
+By virtue of its radioactive decay, it can be used to explore the mechanism of chemical reactions by tracing the path that the radioisotope follows from reactants to products.
 Radiolabeling or radiotracing is thus the radioactive form of isotopic labeling.
-In biological contexts, use of radioisotope tracers are sometimes called radioisotope feeding experiments.
+In biological contexts, experiments that use radioisotope tracers are sometimes called radioisotope feeding experiments.

 Radioisotopes of hydrogen, carbon, phosphorus, sulfur, and iodine have been used extensively to trace the path of biochemical reactions.
 A radioactive tracer can also be used to track the distribution of a substance within a natural system such as a cell or tissue, or as a flow tracer to track fluid flow.
 Radioactive tracers are also used to determine the location of fractures created by hydraulic fracturing in natural gas production.
 Radioactive tracers form the basis of a variety of imaging systems, such as, PET scans, SPECT scans and technetium scans.
 Radiocarbon dating uses the naturally occurring carbon-14 isotope as an isotopic label.

+In radiopharmaceutical sciences some misuse of established scientific terms exist.
+Therefore an international "Working Group on Nomenclature in Radiopharmaceutical Chemistry and Related Areas" was formed in 2015 by the Society of Radiopharmaceutical Sciences (SRS).
+Their goal was to clarify terminology and to establish a standardized nomenclature through global consensus, ensuring consistency and accuracy within the discipline.